-We have accounted for our indirect investment in the shares of Citco as an equity method investment.
+Prior to our divestiture we had accounted for our indirect investment in the shares of Citco as an equity method investment.

 vii) Core Specialty

 We account for our investment in the common shares of Core Specialty as an equity method investment on a one quarter lag.